 This soup dumpling is so large that 4 people can easily stick straws in it and drink from it like a scorpion bowl (and yes, they do serve this dumpling with a straw for drinking the broth).

-For those who are curious, “XLB” is short for “Xiao Long Bao,” aka “soup dumpling.”
+“XLB” is short for “Xiao Long Bao,” aka “soup dumpling.”
 Soup dumplings are a traditional Chinese steamed bun filled with meat and broth that spills out once you bite into it.
 The proper way to eat a soup dumpling is to first place the dumpling in the soup spoon that comes with it.
 Then, take a small bite from the side to let out the steam.
 Once the broth has cooled a little bit, you can “drink” the broth from inside the noodle casing.
 Then, eat the rest of dumpling using your chopsticks.
 (We asked an expert, and this is the preferred method.)

 Recently, Drunken Dumpling has added colored pot stickers to their menu, including the hot pink “Shrimp and Wood Ear Mushroom” and bright green “Shrimp with Bacon and Orange Slice” potstickers, above shown.